bol-edu/quantum-inspired_trading/README.md

 * SBM/SQA design sources in submitted sbm/sqa directory

 Build flow of AAT and SBM/SQA design sources
-* Replace the origional AAT Q2 files in `../Accelerated_Algorithmic_Trading/hw/pricingEngine` with the files submitted sbm/sqa directory
+* Replace the origional AAT Q2 files in `../Accelerated_Algorithmic_Trading/hw/pricingEngine` with the files from submitted sbm/sqa directory

 AAT & SBM: